 Families might enjoy tide pooling at Pebble Beach’s cove or launching a boat off Shell Beach.

-While you’re walking the bluffs gazing out to sea at the waves and whales, don’t forget to look up.
-Along with the can’t miss squadrons of Pelicans, bird nerds have noted more than 100 species of birds, including raptors (Bald Eagle, Peregrine Falcon, Hawk, Osprey), Great Blue Heron, Oystercatcher, White-tailed Kite, Steller’s Jay, Kingfisher, Pine Siskin, Barn Swallow, American Goldfinch, and more.
+Bird watching opportunities include more than squadrons of Pelicans.
+Bird nerds have noted more than 100 species of birds.
+Keep an eye out for raptors (Bald Eagle, Peregrine Falcon, Hawk, Osprey), Great Blue Heron, Oystercatcher, White-tailed Kite, Steller’s Jay, Kingfisher, Pine Siskin, Barn Swallow, American Goldfinch, and more.

 The quirky Sea Ranch Chapel is one building that stands out from the rest, Or is it just a variation on a theme?
 To me, it looks like a cockeyed witches hat, and a stark contrast to the simple exteriors that characterize the town.
 Others say it looks like a bird in flight, a shell, or a cresting wave.